Scanning & Governance Only Work if They Stay Separate

 With the increased adoption of DevSecOps and accelerating software release cycles, organizations are facing a problem: there are too many security alerts coming from too many scanners across too many software assets.
 This leaves security teams drowning in siloed and disconnected alerts that get passed to development teams without sufficient context, causing friction and impacting releases.

 More and more, the industry as a whole is recognizing the impact of this problem.
-The rise of security management layers with different scopes and focus areas, like Application Security Orchestration and Correlation (ASOC), Application Security Posture Management (ASPM), and Application Security Operations (AppSecOps) is testament to that.
+The rise of security management layers with different scopes and focus areas, like Application Security Orchestration and Correlation (ASOC), Application Security Posture Management (ASPM), and Application Security Operations (AppSecOps) is a testament to that.
 Security leaders are now faced with the decision of how best to incorporate governance, workflow management, and orchestration into their existing security programs.

 Approaches to building an AppSec program